-Authorize repatriation of profits
+Authorize Repatriation of Profits

 Whether launching a new business in Argentina or an Argentine sales branch of a multinational company, you must get authorization from the Central Bank for the repatriation of all profits.
 This is critical – even more so if you have a foreign director or shareholder – in order to deliver profits and assets to the right people without falling foul of the law.

-Data protection and discrimination
+Data Protection and Discrimination

 Argentina’s Data Protection Law (known as Bill No. MEN-2018-147-APN-PTE) was recently overhauled, and re-designed to prevent companies from disclosing private information about an individual, whether that be a customer or an employee.
-The new bill is in line with the European Union’s General Data Protection Regulation and includes accountability obligation for all companies.
+The new bill is in line with the European Union’s General Data Protection Regulation and includes accountability obligations for all companies.

-Regulations for healthy competition
+Regulations for Healthy Competition

-Finally, Argentina’s anti-trust laws were designed to stop firms from creating or entering into contracts that would create monopolies.
+The final aspect of corporate legal compliance in Argentina is complying with anti-trust laws.
+Argentina’s anti-trust laws were designed to stop firms from creating or entering into contracts that would create monopolies.
 Permission must first be granted to your proposed business activities to ensure the market remains fair and competitive.

-What’s more, Argentina’s Commercial Practices Code has a policy on preventing dominant companies in the country forcing out competitors using predatory techniques such as unreasonable pricing and operating non-profitable stores.
+What’s more, Argentina’s Commercial Practices Code has a policy on preventing dominant companies in the country from forcing out competitors using predatory techniques such as unreasonable pricing and operating non-profitable stores.

-Work with Biz Latin Hub
+Work With Biz Latin Hub

 It’s vital to seek corporate law advice when starting a business in Argentina.
 Biz Latin Hub is best placed to assist in your entry or expansion into Argentina and Latin America.
 Whether you have spotted a gap in the market and want to operate in the country, or have plans to expand but need guidance on compliance, our team of lawyers and legal experts are on hand to help.